 - a) The total number of African contributing countries to RSIF remains eight viz.
 Benin, Burkina Faso, Côte d'Ivoire, Kenya, Ghana, Mozambique, Rwanda and Senegal.
-During this period, discussions were held with the Government of Mozambique and the World Bank office in Mozambique to agree on workplan for year 1 and process the Project first installment. - b) icipe is in communication with the Government of Nigeria to finalise the Sub-sidiary Agreement between icipe and Nigeria, through which 21 Cohort 3 Scholars are to be supported.
-The Scholar agreements for these scholars will be finalised when the agreement has been finalised. - c) The Independent Review Committee for the selection of four additional African Host Universities (AHUs) to offer PhD programs in the PASET priority thematic areas met on 26 April to shortlist universities for further validation.
+During this period, discussions were held with the Government of Mozambique and the World Bank office in Mozambique to agree on workplan for year 1 and process the Project first installment. - b) icipe is in communication with the Government of Nigeria to finalise the Subsidiary Agreement (SA) between icipe and Nigeria, through which 21 of the already selected Cohort 3 Scholars are to be supported.
+The Scholarship agreements for these scholars will be finalised when the agreement has been executed. - c) The Independent Review Committee for the selection of four additional African Host Universities (AHUs) to offer PhD programs in the PASET priority thematic areas met on 26 April to shortlist universities for further validation.
 On-site validation visits were completed by 24 June.
-It is expected that the selection of new PhD programs will be completed by 20 July and that contracts with new AHUs will be completed by 15 August 2021.
-The updated timeline for the selection of AHUs is provided. - d) Scholars are performing well academically and have remained motivated despite the COVID-19 challenges.
+It is expected that the selection of new PhD programs will be completed by 20 July and that contracts with new AHUs will be completed by 15 August 2021. - d) Scholars are performing well academically and have remained motivated despite the COVID-19 challenges.
 12 of the 15 Cohort 1 scholars are at their International Partner Institutes (IPIs) while two have not been able to physically join due to adjusted regulations in the IPIs caused by COVID-19.
 Cohort 2 scholars are settled in their AHUs.
 Some have already defended their proposals while others are in the final stages of proposal writing.
-Matching of Cohort 2 scholars to IPIs continues and so far there 30 scholars have been matched and are to travel to the IPIs starting September 2021.
+Matching of Cohort 2 scholars to IPIs continues and so far 30 scholars have been matched and are to travel to the IPIs starting September 2021.
 Cohort 3 scholars: Scholars have begun reporting to their AHUs, with NM-AIST and University of Ghana being the first AHUs to receive Cohort 3 students.
 Agreements for 21 scholars to be funded through the government of Nigeria await signing of the SA between icipe and Nigeria. - e) The 2nd Call for RSIF Research and Innovation Grants was published on March 26, 2021 and closed on June 6, 2021.
-43 proposals were received in response to the Calls for proposals and the 34 eligible proposals are currently under review independent experts.
-The Grants Independent Technical Committee will meet in August prior to submission of recommended proposal to the EB for award. - f) A program committee was established for the RSIF Annual Conference (scheduled for 15-19 November 2021 to be co-hosted by University Mohammed VI Polytechnic in Morocco).
-The Committee will support the conference program development among other tasks. - g) The key challenge during the period continues to be the impact of COVID-19 on the program.
+43 proposals were received in response to the Calls for proposals and the 34 eligible proposals are currently under review by independent experts.
+The Grants Independent Technical Committee will meet in August prior to submission of recommended proposal to the EB for awards. - f) A program committee was established for the RSIF Annual Conference (scheduled for 15-19 November 2021 to be co-hosted by University Mohammed VI Polytechnic in Morocco).
+The Committee will support the conference program development among other tasks. - g) The key challenge during the period continues to be the impact of COVID-19 on the program, particularly the continuing restrictions on face-to-face courses, supervision and training at many universities and the inpredictability in regulations for travel and international mobility.